wangguan111/Spring-Guides/README.md

 3.Consuming a RESTful Web Service

-	To consume a REST web service, RestTemplate makes interacting with most RESTful services a one-line incantation.it can even bind that data to custom domain types.
+	To consume a REST web service, RestTemplate makes interacting with most RESTful services a one-line incantation. it can even bind that data to custom domain types.

 	project rest-template